nextcloud/docker/README.md

 # How to use this image
 This image is designed to be used in a micro-service environment.
 There are two versions of the image you can choose from.

-The `apache` tag contains a full nextcloud installation including an apache web server.
+The `apache` tag contains a full Nextcloud installation including an apache web server.
 It is designed to be easy to use and get's you running pretty fast.
 This is also the default for the `latest` tag and version tags that are not further specified.

 The second option is a `fpm` container.
-It is based on the [php-fpm](https://hub.docker.com/_/php/) image and runs a fastCGI-Process that serves your nextcloud page.
+It is based on the [php-fpm](https://hub.docker.com/_/php/) image and runs a fastCGI-Process that serves your Nextcloud page.
 To use this image it must be combined with any webserver that can proxy the http requests to the FastCGI-port of the container.

 ## Using the Apache image
 The apache image contains a webserver and exposes port 80.
 However by default it is not configured to use ssl encryption.
 To start the container type: